 - Participate in negotiation of the grant award or contract as appropriate.

-- Comply with state regulations and institutional policies and procedures including those related to human resource management, procurement, travel, and safety
+- Comply with state and federal regulations and institutional policies and procedures including those related to human resource management, procurement, travel, and safety

 - Responsibly manage project funds, including expending funds within the project period and within designated budget categories

-- Request budget modifications and no-cost extensions through the CFR in collaboration with the Office for Research and Sponsored Projects
+- Request budget modifications and no-cost extensions through the Office of Sponsored Research Programs

-- Complete and submit required reports according to established time schedules
+- Complete and submit required reports according to award terms and conditions

-- Provide documentation of grant/contract expenditures and matching contributions to the Controller’s Office in a timely manner, including certification of time and effort for in-kind matching effortsimely manner, including certification of time and effort for in-kind matching efforts
+- Provide documentation of grant/contract expenditures and matching contributions to the Controller’s Office in a timely manner

-- Provide leadership, guidance and necessary support to you in the development of your research projects and in the preparation and submission of applications for funding
+- Provide leadership, guidance necessary support faculty development of research projects and in the preparation and submission of applications for funding

 - Monitor and interpret for use at Bowdoin College all relevant regulations and practices associated with federal, state, local and private funding sources